 On May 25, 2017, NOAA announced GOES-16’s operational location at the 2017 Atlantic Hurricane Season Outlook press conference in College Park, Maryland.
 The GOES East position was chosen primarily because it offers full coverage of the continental United States and provides optimal viewing of the states and cities in the plains, mid-west and east most impacted by severe weather events including Atlantic Hurricanes, thunderstorms and tornadoes, major winter storms, and flooding.
 GOES-16 will move to its operational position at 75 degrees west longitude in November 2017.
 Until then, the satellite will remain in its current check-out location to allow engineers and scientists to complete checkout and validation of the GOES-16 instruments and science data products.
 Read the press release for more information.

 Fires, whether naturally occurring or man-made, have substantial impacts on both the landscape and air quality.
 Fortunately, satellites like GOES-16 can detect and monitor fires large and small, and provide data on a range of factors, including location, duration, size, temperature and intensity.
 How do NOAA satellites detect and monitor fires from space?
-Learn more in this feature story.
+Learn more about the Monitoring Fires feature story.

 The GOES-16 Post-Launch Assessment Review (PLAR) was successfully completed on May 9.
 The PLAR is an evaluation of the readiness of the spacecraft systems to proceed with routine operations.
 An independent review team evaluated the flight and data operations readiness, satellite performance and the readiness to transfer responsibility from the development organization to the operations organization.
 The passage of this milestone keeps the program on track for the Handover Readiness Review in June.